 And we did, and it was good.

 Since I lack building skills, I took shifts in the food service area.
-Which was perfect for me after a long day at work.
-I could help while chatting and meeting new people.
+I helped while chatting and meeting new people.
 The organizers had done all the hard prep work giving me the opportunity to just show up and help with no stress on my part.
 Now I understand what a gift that was!

 A group of young moms, not me, took on the responsibility of not only saving this treasure of a park which had exceeded it’s lifespan but also giving new generations and all of us in the community the gift of participation.